 How to use an AAA when you are first starting out

-1. Call.
-The intake specialist will take basic information and ask what is going on.
+The intake specialist takes basic information and asks what is going on.
 There is no eligibility filter to make this call.
-If you start with the statewide line, you will be routed to the AAA serving your loved one's county.
+If you start with the statewide line, you are routed to the AAA serving your loved one's county.

-2. Ask for an options-counseling appointment.
-This is a one-on-one conversation where the AAA walks through every program your family might qualify for, Medicaid waivers, NFCSP, state dementia respite, OSHIIP Medicare counseling, food assistance, transportation, and faith-based or nonprofit help.
+This is a one-on-one conversation where the AAA walks through every program your family might qualify for: Medicaid waivers, NFCSP, state dementia respite, OSHIIP Medicare counseling, food assistance, transportation, and faith-based or nonprofit help.
 It is free.

-3. Ask specifically about respite and the Alzheimer's line item if dementia is in the picture.
+If dementia is in the picture, ask directly.
 These funds run through the AAAs, but you will not always be told about them unless you ask.

 VA caregiver benefits in Ohio